ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/ballerina-streaming-reference.md

  *  **Right outer join**

-    This is similar to a left outer join. `Right outer join` is used as the keyword to join both the streams.
+    This is similar to a left outer join. `right outer join` is used as the keyword to join both the streams.
 It returns all the events of the right stream even if there are no matching events in the left stream.